lufedev/orange-portfolio/README.md

 - npm run dev

 ### Licença
-Este projeto está sobre a licença GPL 3.0
+Este projeto está sob a licença GPL 3.0